 Finally, the third strata of the Hittite military command entailed the lower-ranking officers, who held titles of ‘overseers’, ‘dignitaries’ and even ‘gentlemen’, corresponding to modern-day variants of captains to sergeants.
 Their commanded units also varied from containing a substantial hundred men to paltry ten men.

-The subject of manpower availability is a rather tricky one, especially when considered in context of late Bronze Age civilizations and powers.
-Now objectively, archaeologists have found evidences of a huge battle in Germany (by banks of the Tollense River) harking back to circa 1250 BC – that involved over 4,000 men equipped with dedicated weapons.
-The location in this case is crucial to our understanding of military history.
-That is because in comparison to Near East, Egypt and Mediterranean cultures, Northern Europe was relatively ‘backward’ when it came to cultural, military and political institutions of the late Bronze Age.
+The subject of manpower availability is a rather tricky one, especially when considered in the context of late Bronze Age civilizations and powers.
+Now objectively, archaeologists have found pieces of evidence of a huge battle in Germany (by banks of the Tollense River) harking back to circa 1250 BC – that involved over 4,000 men equipped with dedicated weapons.
+The location, in this case, is crucial to our understanding of military history.
+That is because, in comparison to Near East, Egypt and Mediterranean cultures, Northern Europe was a relatively ‘backward’ region when it came to cultural, military and political institutions of the late Bronze Age.

 5) The Professional ‘Defense’ Force –

 We fleetingly mentioned the lower-ranking officers and the soldiers of the army who roughly corresponded to the third strata of the Hittite military.
-Now as opposed to the higher-level commanders, governors and warlords, these men actually did make a ‘career’ out of their military inclinations.
+Now as opposed to the higher-level commanders, governors, and warlords, these men actually did make a ‘career’ out of their military inclinations.
 In essence, these men were employed almost full-time as soldiers who could be called at a moment’s notice during any time of the year to fight for their overlord and the kingdom.
-In many ways, they formed the core of a defense force who were ready for mobilization at the king’s command.
+In many ways, they formed the core of a defense force that was ready for mobilization at the king’s command.

 6) Military Resettling –